nathan-smeal/cs7641/lessons/ml_p2_lesson_02_clustering.md

 - Error decreases (if ties are broken consistently)
 - Can get stuck - When meeting a local optima.
   - random restarts
-  - Get initial centers spread out.
+  - Get initial centers spread out.  (initial centers don't have to be points, but it does tend to help spread things out)
 - K-means guarantees to converge, but there may be multiple local and global optime, so it is not deterministic.
 - If centers are clustered themselves, it can lead to misleading clusters (See quiz #12)
   - Solutions are solved by the local optima answers(random restarts)